Module: OllamaChat::InputContent

 -

-#context_spook(patterns) ⇒ String?
+#context_spook(patterns, all: false) ⇒ String?

 The context_spook method collects and returns project context using the context_spook library.